Coder-soft/HoloBridge/docs/getting-started.md

 4. Copy the generated URL and open it in your browser
 5. Select a server and authorize the bot

 > ⚠️ **Important:** Keep your bot token and API key secret.
-Never commit them to version control.
+Never commit them to version control

 ## Testing the API